benlue/sql-soar/README.md

 If you expect a table query should return only one entity (even though there maybe multiple matches to your query), you can use this function.

 * tbName: name of the table to be queried.
 If you're accessing multiple databases, you can use _databaseName.tableName_ to specify which database you intend to query.
 * query: the query condition.
-Refer to this [Query Object](https://github.com/benlue/sql-soar/blob/master/doc/QueryObject.md) for how to effectively use it.
+Refer to [Query Object](https://github.com/benlue/sql-soar/blob/master/doc/QueryObject.md) for how to effectively use it.
 * cb: call back function which will be fed with two parameters: _err_ and _data_. _err_ is the error object (if any) and _data_ is the query result as a plain Javascript object.

 Example: